 Dr. Sue’s research focuses on the areas of race, ethnicity, and immigration, with a regional focus on the United States and Latin America.
-She has published a book focusing on how national ideologies in Mexico influence Mexicans’ understandings of racism, race mixture, racial identity, and blackness.
-She recently completed co-authored book manuscript which examines various dimensions of the Mexican American experience, including ethnic identity construction, language use, and political views.
-Dr. Sue is also involved in a project which focuses on how immigration policies and other factors affect the decision-making process of Mexican migrants.
-She is also part of an international team of researchers based in Latin America who have designed and implemented a comparative survey on racial attitudes in Colombia, Brazil, Mexico, and Peru, and is leading a team on the study of Afro-Mexicans as part of that project.
+She recently published a co-authored book, Durable Ethnicity, which examines various dimensions of the Mexican American experience, including ethnic and national identity construction, language use, and political views.
+Her prior book, Land of the Cosmic Race, examines how national ideologies in Mexico influence Mexicans’ understandings of racism, race mixture, racial identity, and blackness.
+Dr. Sue has also been involved in a project which focuses on how immigration policies and other factors affect the decision-making process of Mexican migrants.
+She was also part of an international team of researchers based in Latin America who have designed and implemented a comparative survey on racial attitudes in Colombia, Brazil, Mexico, and Peru, and is leading a team on the study of Afro-Mexicans as part of that project.

-Race and ethnic relations, Racial and ethnic identities, Immigration, National Ideologies, Latinos, Latin America
+Race and ethnic relations, Racial and ethnic identities, Immigration, National Ideologies, Latinxs, Latin America, Mexican Americans, assimilation

 SOCY 6121 - Qualitative Methods

 Training in the systematic observation of people in situations, finding them where they are, staying with them in a role acceptable to them that allows intimate observations of behavior.
 Students report their findings in ways useful to social science but not harmful to those observed.